qlik-oss/gopherciser/generatedocs/README.md

 ```
 //go:generate go run ./generatedocs/cmd/compiledocs
-//go:generate go run ./generatedocs/cmd/generatemarkdown --output ./docs/settingup.md
 ```

 ### Compiling documentation data to be used by the GUI and for markdown generation

-To only generate a new `documentation.go` file, use the following command:
+To directly invoke generation of a new `documentation.go` file, use the following command:

 ```
 go run ./generatedocs/cmd/compiledocs